-The Write Lock Bit determines whether the contents of the Block can be modified (using the Program or Erase Command).
-When the Write Lock Bit is set, '1', the block is write protected - any operations that attempt to change the data in the block will fail, and the Status Register will report the error.
-When the Write Lock Bit is reset, '0', the block is not write protected by the Lock Register, and may be modified, unless it is write protected by some other means.
+The Write Lock Bit determines whether the contents of the Block/Sector can be modified (using the Program or Erase Command).
+When the Write Lock Bit is set, '1', the Block/Sector is write protected - any operations that attempt to change the data in the Block/Sector will fail, and the Status Register will report the error.
+When the Write Lock Bit is reset, '0', the Block/Sector is not write protected by the Lock Register, and may be modified, unless it is write protected by some other means.

-If the Top Block Lock signal, \overline{TBL} , is Low, V{IL} , then the Top Block (Block 7) is write protected, and cannot be modified.
-Similarly, if the Write Protect signal, \overline{WP} , is Low, V{IL} , then the Main Blocks (Blocks 0 to 6) are write protected, and cannot be modified.
+If the Top Block Lock signal, $\overline{\text{TBL}}$, is Low, V{IL}, then the Top Block (Block 15) is write protected, and cannot be modified.
+Similarly, if the Write Protect signal, $\overline{\text{WP}}$, is Low, V{IL}, then the Main Blocks (Blocks 0 to 14) are write protected, and cannot be modified.
+For details, see Appendix A and Table 16.